The beautiful, exotic Nusa Penida island lies just 25 kilometers from Bali, the most famous tourist destination in Indonesia.

 Yes, Nusa Penida is very safe!

-We live in Bali off and on.
-Violent crime is unheard of in Penida, and petty crime is also rare.
+Violent crime is unheard of in Penida, and petty crime is also relatively uncommon.
 Just take normal precautions.
 This is a tight knit community and the locals are very kind and hospitable.

 Animals living in Penida include bats, spiders, monitor lizards, and monkeys (Balinese macaques).
 You can see the monkeys at Kelingking Cliff and other places on the island.
 At the Goa Giri Putri cave, there are even two species of endangered purplish-orange crabs that live nowhere else on Earth except Nusa Penida island.